jasongforbes/dorian-js/README.md

 ```

 As seen above, the meta-data is seperated from the post body using three dashes.
 The two required fields in the YAML frontmatter are "Title", which appears as a h2 tag in the html, and date.
 The date (or date-time if higher precision is required) is also used for sorting the posts from newest to oldest.

+The banner field inputs an image in the post-summary and post.
+In the example above, the image is found locally in the ./media/images/ directory.
+This directory is loaded from ./public/images on build.

+The description field is an optional field to provide a short synopsis of the post.

 The required fields can be adjusted in [App.js](App.js) where they are defined in the importAll call.